 Once there, the fake site will ask for your account information and possibly other private data like your Social Security, address, and more in order to setup Verified by Visa.
 Of course what they’re really doing is just tricking you into entering this information so they can exploit it.

 It’s highly unlikely the scammer knows your bank!
 One of the reasons people fall for this scheme is because the bank or credit card company listed in the fake email might be identical to the one they’re using, which makes it seem even more authentic.
-However the truth is this is nothing but a numbers game for the scam artists – they send out thousands or millions of emails using the names of big banks, because they know at least X% of those recipients will indeed be customers of the given bank.
+However the truth is this is nothing but a numbers game for the scam artists – they send out tens of millions of emails using the names of big banks, because they know at least X% of those recipients will indeed be customers of the given bank.
+Many large banks like BofA have tens of millions of customers, so there’s a very high probability for these scammers to find their marks without much effort.
 This is why the Chase and Bank of America Verified by Visa scams seem to be the most common… they are the two largest banks in the U.S. so the crooks frequently target their names.

 How to protect yourself?